OctFusion: Octree-based Diffusion Models for 3D Shape Generation: Method

 Although all stages of the U-Net can be trained jointly, we empirically find that training the U-Net stage by stage can produce quantitatively better results.
 Specifically, we first train $\mathcal{F}_1$ at depth $4$, then fix the weights of $\mathcal{F}_1$ and train $\mathcal{F}_2$, until all stages of the U-Net are is trained.
 Notebly, when training $\mathcal{F}_i$, we reuse the trained weights of $\mathcal{F}_{i-1}$, which enables parameter sharing across different octree levels and is beneficial for training with limited data.
 It also simplifies the network architecture and improves the efficiency of the model by avoiding the training of multiple separate U-Nets from scratch, greatly reducing the training cost when the octree depth is large.
 The U-Net uses similar modules as VAE and uses additional attention modules following~\cite{Zheng2023}.
 The detailed network architecture is provided in the supplementary material.

-To generate a result, we first sample random noise at depth $4$ and generate the splitting signals with $\mathcal{F}_1$, with which the octree is grown to depth $6$; then we sample noise at depth $6$ and grow the octree to depth 8 with $\mathcal{F}_2$, and so on.
+To generate a result, we first sample random noise at depth $4$ and generate the splitting signals with $\mathcal{F}_1$, with which the octree is grown to depth $6$; then we generate the splitting signals at depth $6$ and grow the octree to depth 8 with $\mathcal{F}_2$, and so on.
 In the last stage, we generate latent features for all leaf nodes with $\mathcal{F}_k$, which are further decoded to continuous SDFs with the decoder of VAE.
-A 2D illustration of the sample pipeline is shown in~\cref{fig:sample}.
-We then extract the zero-level set of SDFs as generated meshes with marching cubes.
+A 2D illustration of the sample pipeline is shown in Fig.~\ref{fig:sample}.
+We then extract the zero-level set of SDFs as generated meshes with Marching Cubes~\cite{Lorensen1987}.